 Players may physically search other dead players, however, all players are prohibited from searching for or hiding in-game items in sensitive areas of the body such as the groin, breasts, or buttocks.
 A player attempting to search a dead player must say, "I am not a thief, may I search your body?"
-If the answer is yes, they may physically search the player.
 If the answer is no, the searcher must say, "I am not a thief, I am searching the [object] on your [location]," where the object is a particular container or piece of gear such as a specific pouch, pocket, or article of visible clothing, and the [location] is one of the basic thief search locations.
 For example, "I am searching the bracer on your right arm," or "I am searching the tunic sleeve on your right arm."
 The dead player would be required to give up any in-game item(s) in that location.